Haupti/pycheck/README.md

 | union | type | alias for typing.Union (exported by the typing module) |
 | function | type | alias for types.FunctionType (exported by the types module) |

+*note:*
+*disableing enforce for production should be a concideration, since it will make you code slower. especially if you are handling lists a lot. if you want enforce enabled in production, you can also simply not specify the type of the list you are handling, then enforce will not iterate over the lists, only check if the given object is, in fact, a list.*

 ## which types are supported